zechtz/gepg-java/README.md

     // create the GepgBillSubReq object and populate it with data GepgBillSubReq billSubRequestMapper = createBillSubReq();

-    // convert it to an xml object and sign it
+    // convert it to an xml string
     String billXml = gepgApiClient.convertToXmlStringWithoutDeclaration(billSubReq);

     // sign the message